Henry Stowell

-Henry Matthew Stowell (1859-1944), also known by the pen-name Hare Hongi, was a New Zealand language interpreter and genealogist of European and Māori descent.
+Henry Matthew Stowell (4 February 1859 – 23 March 1944), also known by the pen-name Hare Hongi, was a New Zealand language interpreter and genealogist of European and Māori descent.

 Biography

-He was born in Waimate North, Northland, New Zealand on 4 February 1859.
+Stowell was born on 4 February 1859 in Waimate North in New Zealand's Northland.
 His father was John Shephard Stowell, a sawyer who had come from the United States.
 His mother was Hūhana (Susan) Farley, daughter of Matthew Farley and Rīmaumau (Maumau), a high-born woman of the Ngāpuhi iwi.
 He attended schools in Auckland, firstly, Singer's School, Parnell and later, Three Kings College (Wesleyan Native Institution), Mount Roskill, after intervention from Governor George Grey.

 In his teens, he spent over a year at Waitaha village, near Ahipara, where he learned Māori lore from Ngā Kuku Mumu, a tohunga.
 He went to live at Waiwhetū, in the Hutt Valley.

 After school, he became a surveyor in Northland, and, in 1888, became an authorised Māori–English interpreter in the Native Land Court at Taranaki and later, Wellington.
 He travelled from Cape Reinga to the Bluff twice, studying Māori language, and collecting histories, lore and legends.
 He published books, articles and produced radio broadcasts.

 In November 1886, Stowell had a son, Hector Arthur Ngāpua Stowell, with his brother Samuel's wife, Ellen.
 In 1891, he married Mary Rachel Robson, the daughter of James Robson, a sawmiller, and Mere Ngāmai, also known as Mary Harrison.
 They had six daughters including Eileen Constance Cowan, an illustrator, photographer, and painter, and a son, who died during the influenza epidemic.

 He published on Māori issues, often with The Journal of the Polynesian Society and with Christchurch's Weekly Press.
 Between 1920 and 1940, he struggled to have his writings published, in a space dominated by Pākehā.
 He would occasionally publish with the title of "Professor of Māori," which did not otherwise exist.
 It was noted that Stowell was "unusual in claiming the role of a Māori authority in a forum dominated by Pākehā, such as the press."

 Stowell died in Wellington on 23 March 1944.